12.8.24 Wakulla Springs State Park, FL (I)

 A White Ibis climbing down roots to the water.
 The water is not visible in this photo.
 A few green plants are around the Ibis, and there are many light blue, white, and green lichens on the largest roots and trunks.

 A White Ibis standing on the shore.
-There is a shocking amount of green plants for December. (how green it is in Florida in December is very weird to me.)
+There is a lot of green plants for December.
 The Ibis is facing towards you, head turned to the right side of the picture to look at you with it's right eye.
 It's body is almost perfectly aligned to face right at you, so it looks like a rectangle with curved edges.

 Comments